-Bullying refers to intentional actions, repeated over time, that harm, intimidate, or humiliate another person (the victim) and that occur within the context of an imbalance of power, either real or perceived, between the bully and the victim (Marsh et al., 2011; Olweus, 1997; Swearer, Espelage, Vaillancourt, & Hymel, 2010).
+Bullying refers to intentional actions, repeated over time, that harm, intimidate, or humiliate another person (the victim) and that occur within the context of an imbalance of power, either real or perceived, between the bully and the victim (Olweus, 1997; Swearer, Espelage, Vaillancourt, & Hymel, 2010; United States Department of Education, 2020).
 Researchers have identified and focused primarily on three forms of bullying: physical (e.g., hitting pushing), verbal (e.g., name calling, threatening, slandering), and social/relational (e.g., excluding or isolating others).
 A fourth form of bullying, cyberbullying, has recently received attention, although little research exists on it.
 Each of these four forms of bullying is assessed by the Delaware Bullying Victimization Scale of the student survey.